Paying for PrEP

 You may already have coverage for PrEP through work benefits, a family member’s coverage or private insurance you pay for yourself.

-If you already have private drug coverage through your work or a family member or because you pay for it yourself, your plan likely covers at least some of the cost of PrEP.
-The amount you pay for a prescription and the amount your insurance company pays depends on your plan.
+If you have private drug coverage your plan likely covers at some or all of the cost of PrEP.
+How much you pay and how much your insurance covers depends on your specific plan.

-If you want to know whether your plan covers PrEP and how much it will cost you to fill your prescription, talk to a pharmacist.
-The pharmacist will need to see the card from your insurance provider and will also need the drug identification number to see if your plan covers that medication.
+To find out if your plan covers PrEP and how much it will cost, talk to a pharmacist.
+The pharmacist will need to see your insurance card and the drug identification number (DIN) to see if your plan covers PrEP.

 • Teva-Emtricitabine/Tenofovir: 02399059